ASD Marsala 1912: History

-In June 2007, after failing to find an agreement with Sport Club Marsala, Marsala 1912 agreed for a merger with Kennedy Birgi.
+In June 2007, after failing to find an agreement with Sport Club Marsala, Marsala 1912 agreed to merge with Kennedy Birgi.
 The new club assumed the denomination of A.S.D.
 S.C.
-Marsala 1912 and took part to the 2007–08 regionally organized Promozione league.
+Marsala 1912, and participated in the 2007–08 regionally organized Promozione league.
 In 2008–09, Marsala 1912 won promotion to Eccellenza through play-offs, after defeating Palermo-based club Sporting Arenella in the final, so they played in the Italian 6th tier the following season.

-In the season 2011–12 it was relegated to Eccellenza.
+In the 2011–12 season, Marsala was relegated to Eccellenza.
+After some seasons in the minor leagues, Marsala returned to Serie D in 2015 under head coach Rosario Pergolizzi; the club was, however, relegated back to Eccellenza in the first season, then returning to Serie D in 2018, staying in the top Italian amateur tier for two seasons before a period of steep decline that led them to get down to Eccellenza and then Promozione.

+In 2024, the club acquired the sports title of Eccellenza club Mazara 46 (formerly known as Mazarese), and assured a place in the top regional amateur as a consequence.

 Colors and badge

 The official and historical colours of the club are white and blue.